TheRenegadeCoder/pymon/README.md

 81. "What is abstraction?" by Yingqi Gao
 82. "What is the difference between interface and abstract class?" by Yingqi Gao
 83. "When should I use newInstance?" by Shivam Engineer
+84. "What is an observer pattern?" by Jayshuk Pandrangi
+85. "What is a loop invariant?" by Jayshuk Pandrangi
+86. "What is MVC?" by Yuheng Long (Simon)

 ---